deepjavalibrary/djl/docs/development/setup.md

 ## Install jdk

-Our project requires JDK 8 (or later).
-We recommend use JDK8 since there are some known glitches with JDK 11+.
+The Deep Java Library(DJL)  project requires JDK 8 (or later).
+We recommend using JDK8 since there are some known glitches with JDK 11+.

-Verify Java is available in your $PATH environment variable.
-If you have multiple versions of Java installed, you can use $JAVA_HOME environment variable to control which version of Java to use.
+Verify that Java is available in your $PATH environment variable using the following commands.
+If you have multiple versions of Java installed, you can use the $JAVA_HOME environment variable to control which version of Java to use.

 For ubuntu:
 ```bash